Executive Committee

 About this person

-Michael is a senior manager and engineer who is currently employed as the Executive Director of National Security Solutions Asia Pacific in the Aerospace, Technology and Nuclear line of business of Jacobs.
-Michael’s career started in the Royal Australian Navy and he undertook a range of positing at sea and ashore.
+Michael's career started in the Royal Australian Navy and he undertook a range of positing at sea and ashore.
 He served in surface ships as a Marine Engineer with his final posting being the Engineering Officer of HMAS MANOORA.
 He served in Oberon class submarines as a Seaman Officer.

 Since leaving the Navy, Michael has worked in the Fire Services industry as the Northern Territory Manager of Chubb Fire, the telecommunications industry as a Management Consultant with Optus and is currently responsible for delivering professional services to clients in the National Security Space, predominantly the Department of Defence.
-Michael has served on the SIA committee as Treasurer since 2011.
+Michael has served on the SIA committee since 2011.

 Vice President